-If you go back over all the pleadings in this case on Eleanor's prior 6 attorneys, never once did they mention something along an Heirloom Trust 7 saying that this was some special type of a Trust.
-And the facts show that it 8 just clearly wasn't a Special Heirloom Trust.
-We don't doubt that the Texas oil 9 property was valuable.
-We don't doubt that that was a concern that Marjorie 10 and Eleanor and their descendants benefit.
+If you go back over all the pleadings in this case on Eleanor's prior 6 attorneys, never once did they mention something along an Heirloom Trust 7 8 saying that this was some special type of a Trust.
+And the facts show that it just clearly wasn't a Special Heirloom Trust.
+We don't doubt that the Texas oil 9 10 property was valuable.
+We don't doubt that that was a concern that Marjorie and Eleanor and their descendants benefit.
 But to try to exclude Marjorie of 11 ever having a right to any of that property by calling this an Heirloom Trust, 12 makes absolutely no sense and it's not supported by the Trust provisions 13 themselves.
+14

-14 lt's not supported by Eleanor's own assertions, way back in 2009, as to what the purpose of the Trust was.
-And so, that brings us to the point, what was the purpose of the Trust?
-It was to avoid Federal Estate taxes, that's the primary reason for an A-B Trust.
+It's not supported by Eleanor's own assertions, way back in 2009, 15 as to what the purpose of the Trust was.
+And so, that brings us to the point, 16 what was the purpose of the Trust?
+It was to avoid Federal Estate taxes, that's 17 the primary reason for an A-B Trust.
 Did that happen?
 Yes, it happened.
-We can see it from the Texas return, that approximately \$40,000 in Federal Estate taxes were avoided as a result of following the Trust provisions and transferring a portion of the Texas oil property, Mr. Connell's separate property, over to that third section beginning on page 3, it says: In making the computations and allocations of the said property to Trust Number 3 as herein required -- and the only separate property in the Trust, at that time, was this property -- the Texas oil property.
+We 18 19 can see it from the Texas return, that approximately \$40,000 in Federal Estate taxes were avoided as a result of following the Trust provisions and transferring 20 a portion of the Texas oil property, Mr. Connell's separate property, over to 21 Trust Number 3.
+22

-- 22 Trust Number 3.
-23 They did exactly what they were required to do, what they were - 24 asked to do, and what the purpose of that Trust was, which was to avoid - 25 || Federal Estate taxes.
-And most importantly, under the Trust, when you turn to
+They did exactly what they were required to do, what they were asked to do, and what the purpose of that Trust was, which was to avoid Federal Estate taxes.
+And most importantly, under the Trust, when you turn to that third section beginning on page 3, it says: In making the computations and allocations of the said property to Trust Number 3 as herein required -- and the only separate property in the Trust, at that time, was this property -- the Texas oil property.